Katherine Hanley: Career

 Hanley opted for a less visible presence as chair than some of her predecessors, such as Jack Herrity and Tom Davis, saying that the community did not prefer "show horses over workhorses", and also garnered some criticism as not having a clearly defined vision.

 However, the Republicans did not field a candidate against her in the 1999 election, and she handily defeated her three independent challengers, winning by a 3 to 1 margin.

 In 2000, Hanley sought the Democratic nomination to run for Lieutenant Governor of Virginia, following the withdrawal of State Senator Emily Couric due to illness, but withdrew in November.
 Richmond mayor Tim Kaine would ultimately gain his party's nomination in the 2001 election.

 In 2003, Hanley did not seek reelection to the board of supervisors, and instead mounted a primary challenge against Jim Moran for Virginia's 8th congressional district in 2004, after Moran damaged himself politically by saying that American Jews were responsible for pushing the country to war with Iraq and that Jewish leaders could prevent war if they wanted to.
 She abandoned that campaign in November for family reasons.

 In July 2004, Governor Mark Warner appointed her to the Commonwealth Transportation Board.
 Following Tim Kaine's election as governor in November 2005, she was rumored to be a possible contender for Virginia Secretary of Transportation, but was passed over in favor of incumbent Secretary Pierce Homer.
 Instead, Kaine appointed her as Secretary of the Commonwealth of Virginia following the Virginia General Assembly's rejection of his first nominee, state AFL-CIO President Daniel G. LeBlanc.

 Governor Terry McAuliffe appointed Hanley to the Metropolitan Washington Airports Authority Board in November 2014.

-She currently serves as a member of the Fairfax County Electoral Board.
+She currently serves as chairman of the Fairfax County Electoral Board.